reactivepixel/Dev-Jam-Pitching/README.md

 > Objective: Equip team leads with the tools to pitch effectively in just a few minutes.

-## 2. Understanding Your Audience (5 minutes)
+## 2. Understanding Your Audience

 #### Who Are They?

 Fellow game jam participants seeking projects to join.
 Some experienced, others beginners.
+You may even pick up a half formed team from another idea/pitch that failed to attract a whole time.

 #### What They Want

-- An exciting or innovative game idea.
+- An exciting or innovative dev/game idea.
-- A role that matches their skills (e.g., coding, art) or offers learning opportunities.
+- A role that matches their skills or offers learning opportunities.
 - A clear plan and an organized, enthusiastic leader.

 > Takeaway: Tailor your pitch to address these desires and show how your project meets them.
+Assure that you have the plan that will succeed.

-## Crafting Your Pitch (10 minutes)
+## 3. Crafting Your Plan

 #### Define Your Game Idea Clearly

 - Summarize the core concept: genre (e.g., platformer, puzzle), gameplay mechanics, and story (if any).

-- Tie it to the jam’s theme if known, or show flexibility if it’s TBD.
+- Tie it to the jam's theme if known, or show flexibility if it's TBD.

 > Example: A puzzle game where players manipulate time to escape a haunted mansion, inspired by a jam's theme: rewind

 #### Highlight Unique Aspects

-What’s the “hook”?
+What's the hook?
 A novel mechanic, art style, or creative twist.

-> Example: “Our game uses gravity shifts as a core mechanic”
+> Example: Our game uses gravity shifts as a core mechanic

 #### Outline Roles Needed

 List specific roles (e.g., programmer, artist, sound designer) and platforms (e.g., Unity, Unreal, Godot).

-Describe responsibilities briefly: “Programmer: Implement mechanics in C++.”
+Describe responsibilities briefly: Programmer: Implement mechanics in C++.

 #### Show Leadership and Vision

 Share your goals: Win the jam, learn a skill, create a portfolio piece.

-Assure feasibility: “I’ll manage tasks to fit the weekend timeline.”
+Assure feasibility: I'll manage tasks to fit the weekend timeline.

-## 4. Delivering Your Pitch (10 minutes)
+## 4. Delivering Your Pitch

-#### Public Speaking Tips

-- Speak clearly, at a moderate pace, with eye contact and gestures

-- Keep it concise—aim for 4-5 minutes total

 #### Engage the Audience

-- Start with a hook: “What if you could outrun your own shadow?”
+- Start with a hook: What if you could outrun your own shadow?

 - Use storytelling to make it relatable

 - Use Visuals (If Possible): Sketches, concept art, or a quick prototype to bring your idea to life

+- Keep it concise—aim for 4-5 minutes total

-> Example: “Here’s a doodle of our time-bending protagonist.”
+> Example: Here's a doodle of our time-bending protagonist.

-## 5. Handling Questions and Feedback (5 minutes)
+## 5. Handling Questions and Feedback

-#### Prepare for Questions
+#### Assume Questions Understand

 - How does this fit the theme?
 - Is this doable in 48 hours?